Zee Bharat

 Zee Bharat is an Indian Hindi-language television news channel, owned by Zee Media.
 It was first launched as Zee News Uttarakhand and Uttar Pradesh in 2006 and in 2013, it was rebranded as Zee Sangam.
 In 2016, the channel was again rebranded as India 24×7, and in 2017 as Zee Hindustan, under the leadership of the then-CEO of Zee Media's regional news division, Jagdish Chandra.

 It had been launched as part of the Essel Group's efforts to establish a 'nationalist' news channel, in 2017.
 In 2018, the Essel Group announced that the channel would be 'anchor-less' and would present news without news anchors or news readers.
 The channel has faced frequent criticism and criminal complaints for sharing incorrect or misleading news.

-Establishment
+History

 In May 2017, the Essel Group, an Indian media conglomerate, launched Zee Hindustan as a "nationalist news channel," rebranding their former India 24×7 programming.
 In December 2018, the channel was relaunched as 'anchorless,' announcing this in a front-page advertisement in the newspaper, Hindustan Times.

-Shutdown

-According to a media report, Zee Media has decided to shut down the Hindi news channel Zee Hindustan.

-Shamsher Singh oversaw the channel's operations, which has around 300 employees.

-Additionally, the story cited sources who said that numerous staff had already been let go.
-In addition to being financially unviable, the channel's content allegedly overlaps with that of Zee News, which is one of the reasons given for its closure.